Static vs Dynamic Website: Perfect Fit With Jamstack's Fusion

 From this article you will learn about:

-- the features of traditional static and dynamic websites
+The pros and cons of static and dynamic websites

 What makes a website static or dynamic?